MelindaJ Barbieri: Melbourne Victory

 Barbieri returned to the squad for the 2016–17 W-League season.

 On 20 September 2017, following the W-League's new CBA allowing multi-year contracts, Barbieri signed a two-year contract with Melbourne Victory.

 Box Hill United

 Following the 2021–22 A-League Women season, Barbieri joined National Premier Leagues Victoria Women (NPLVW) club Box Hill United for the off-season.
 During the 2022 NPLVW season, she scored 3 goals in 18 appearances.

 Adelaide United

 After seven seasons with Melbourne Victory in which she made 66 appearances, in September 2022, Barbieri joined Adelaide United.
+After one season, she departed the club.

+Newcastle Jets

+In October 2023, Barbieri joined Newcastle Jets.
+In July 2024, the club announced her departure.

 International career

 Barbieri has represented Australia on the Australia women's national under-20 soccer team.
 In July 2016, her hat-trick against Timor-Leste helped set a new goal-scoring record at the 2016 AFF Women's Championship.